nehapatlolla/nestjs-task-management/nestjs.md

 Services can be imported into the controllers to call the methods also.

 ### In the app module.ts we need to  import the service class in the providers, not the controllers

+### Service class will own the business logic and interact with databases or external APIs, controller will be the entrypoint, it communicate with the service and return the result.

+A method is just a function in class

+The names of the method can be same or different in the controller and the service classes.